MysticalRobot/dinoGameClone/README.md

 - use space or the up arrow key to jump
 - use the down arrow key to duck

-## technical features

-- test driven development was drilled into me in C211, but unfortunately I got lost in the sauce and failed to test
+test driven development was drilled into me in C211, but unfortunately I got lost in the sauce and failed to test